falcn-io/falcn/docs/INTEGRATIONS.md

-# TypoSentinel Integrations
+# Falcn Integrations

-TypoSentinel supports integration with various security tools and platforms to automatically forward security events and alerts.
+Falcn supports integration with various security tools and platforms to automatically forward security events and alerts.
 This document explains how to configure and use these integrations.

 ## Table of Contents